jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-14-inconsequential-crewman.md

 Who knows what we might find?

 Something's on my monitor
-It seems the engines have stopped
+It seems the engines have wrekt
 As the ship's chief engineer
 I need every hand on deck